Joeltronics/py_nes_emulator/README.md

 ### Other related ideas

 Try to emulate as much of the PPU behavior on the GPU as possible

+Try to emulate CPU & PPU in separate threads, or possibly with coroutines

 Take a ROM disassembly and JIT compile it into something which can be emulated much more efficiently